 It will be interesting to see whether other industry super funds follow suit over the next few years.

 Check out our comparison table below which features a snapshot of the current market offerings for superannuation that is inclusive of insurance options with links direct to the providers website.
-Please note that this table is sorted by our star rating (highest to lowest) and is based on the policy holder falling between 30 and 39 years of age, with a super balance of up to $100,000.
+Please note that this table is sorted by annual cost (lowest to highest) and is based on the policy holder falling between 30 and 39 years of age, with a super balance of up to $100,000.